B0neShAd0w/Hacktoria/Rabbit Hole.md

 ### Step 07:

-Upon xtracting the zip file from the previous step we are presented with a bunch of python scripts.
+Upon extracting the zip file from the previous step we are presented with a bunch of `Python` scripts.

 ![Screenshot 2022-12-15 133916](https://user-images.githubusercontent.com/117080369/207873320-ce48dee9-cd86-457d-8459-7d46b5658541.png)